 o

 -------------------

-In the Appalachian Foothills Northwest of Atlanta, Attractive 55+ Village at Maplewood Beckons with its Pretty Location, Nice Clubhouse, Condominiums and Single Family Homes
+In the Lush Appalachian Foothills Northwest of Atlanta, Cozy 55+ Village at Maplewood Beckons with its Nice Clubhouse and Inviting Condominiums and Single Family Homes

 The Village at Maplewood sits on 3,800 rolling acres near the Etowah River in Rome, Georgia, about 90 minutes northwest of downtown Atlanta.
-It is a nicely kept, gated community for people age 55 or better.
-Building began in 2003 and wrapped up in 2019.
+It is a well-kept, gated community for people age 55 or better.
+Building began in 2003, wrapped up in 2019 and produced 156 homes.

+o